iot-lab-kiit/Android-Components-Library/README.md

 3.Any possible UI updates.

+4.Refer to [issues](https://github.com/iot-lab-kiit/Android-Components-Library/issues) for more tasks.

-4.Any other useful updates that comes to your mind.
+5.Any other useful updates that comes to your mind.

 <a name="about_developers"></a>